NogginBops/Methpc24Project/README.md

 `mpi_impl/` contains an MPI implementation (using mpich).
 See [`mpi_impl/README.md`](/mpi_impl/README.md) for more info.

 `data/` contains the hdf5 datacube that is rendered.
 Copied from Philip Mocz's original project.

+## Compiling on PDC Dardel

+The C, OpenMP, and MPI version are possible to compile on PDC Dardel.

+To compile on PDC Dardel the make files need to patched to contain the correct link paths for the HDF5 library and MPICH library.
+These changes are contained in the [`pdc_dardel.patch`](./pdc_dardel.patch) file that can be applied to compile on dardel.